TheVideoGabe/cit-93-javascript-1/js-bootcamp/notes-app/readme.md

 ### By itself, this. targets the global object.
 ### Inside a function, this. refers to the global object.
 ### In a function, in strict mode, this. is undefined.

+### Prototype inheritance is a way for one object to have get the properties of another object.